sgarale/risk_meas_wot/README.md

 ## Risk measures based on weak optimal transport
 ---------------------
-This repository contains the implementation of the numerical examples in ["Risk measures based on weak optimal transport"]()
+This repository contains the implementation of the numerical examples in ["Risk measures based on weak optimal transport"](https://arxiv.org/abs/2312.05973).

 ### Requirements
 The file [requirements.yml](requirements.yml) contains minimal requirements for the environment necessary to run the notebooks of this repository.